On today’s date in 1612, Welsh Royal Navy officer Thomas Button sailed out of London in search of the Northwest Passage.

-According to Paine, Button’s expedition of 1612 “included no mention of a search for Hudson or his crew.”
+According to Paine, Button’s 1612 expedition “included no mention of a search for Hudson or his crew.”

-Button eventually reached the mouth of a river, which he named Nelson in honour of a crew member who had lost his life, before wintering at what is now Port Nelson, and in 1613, he and his crew continued searching for the Northwest Passage.
+Button eventually reached the mouth of a river, which he named Nelson in honour of a crew member who had lost his life, before wintering at what is now Port Nelson.
+In 1613, he and his crew continued searching for the Northwest Passage.

-Button would later discover and name Mansel Island before returning home to England in September 1613.
+Button later discovered and named Mansel Island before returning home to England in September 1613.
 He and his men were the first recorded Europeans to roam present-day Manitoba.

 2015 GREAT CANADIAN EXPLORERS SERIES